Lucky for us, The Donald is currently visiting our shores to extol his wisdom and big up fellow floppy-haired politician Boris Johnson.

 The car didn’t sell and I had it for several more years (!) but the point is people don’t want unrealistic and unbelievable perfection, they want reassuringly honest imperfection.
 And several brands have mastered this technique very well.

 P.S.
-If you’d like to learn more about applying this sort of theory to your own work I’m running a behavioural economics workshop at the Copywriting Conference in London in October – you can sort out your ticket here – or get in touch with me as I do tailormade sessions too.
+If you’d like to learn more about applying this sort of theory to your own work I’m running a behavioural economics workshop in London in February – you can sort out your ticket here – or get in touch with me as I do tailormade sessions too.